abougouffa/minemacs/docs/packages.md

 * `vlf-setup`: View, edit, search and compare very large files in batches, trading memory for processor time
 * `guard-lf`: Fast opening of large files
 * `ztree`: Directory tree comparison mode for Emacs (inspired by commercial tools like Beyond Compare and Araxis Merge)
-* `cascading-dir-locals`: Apply all (!) ".dir-locals.el" from root to current directory

 ## `me-lifestyle`
 * `awqat`: Islamic prayer times for Emacs